Ixiko/AHK-libs-and-classes-collection/README.md

    the script which can create the above mentioned files

 changes are made:

+**[07.11.2018]** - added 500 hopefully new and unique library’s.
+Still I think that in comparison to other programming languages Autohotkey is rather a small community.
+I also use libraries from the early days of Autohotkey and they work fine!
+Otherwise, I hope you have a quick search program.
+Thanks to all for the prebuild code.
+It safes much time.

 **[08.06.2018]** - using [**AntiTwins.exe**](http://www.joerg-rosenthal.com/en/antitwin/) to remove doubled files